Dilip-code584/Weather-Monitoring/README.md

 Weather metrics: Focuses on key weather parameters such as temperature, humidity, wind speed, and atmospheric pressure.

-Rollups and aggregates: Summarized insights such as average, minimum, and maximum values over time for easy analysis.
+Rollups and aggregates: Summarized insights such as average, minimum, and maximum values over time for easy analysis.(Additional Functionalities)

 Tech Stack
 Python 3: Core programming language.